Master of Science

 M.S. students are expected to complete all degree requirements within 2 years of entering the program.
 Timely progress through key milestones is essential to maintain good academic standing and eligibility for funding.

-- Completion within 2 years: Students must complete the M.S. within two years.
+- Completion within two years: Students must complete the M.S. within two years.
 This is the standard timeframe for satisfactory academic progress.

-- Beyond 2 Years: Students who do not complete the degree within two years must submit a detailed degree completion plan to the Director of Graduate Programs to continue in the program.
+- Beyond two Years: Students who do not complete the degree within two years must submit a detailed degree completion plan to the Director of Graduate Programs to continue in the program.

 Failure to meet established milestones—such as selecting a faculty advisor, forming a committee, or submitting the Plan of Study—indicates a lack of satisfactory progress.
 This may result in: